makepanic/data/CONTRIBUTING.md

 * Include tests that fail without your code, and pass with it
 * Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution

-## Syntax:

-* Two spaces, no tabs.
-* No trailing whitespace.
-Blank lines should not have any space.
-* a = b and not a=b.
-* Follow the conventions you see used in the source already.

-And in case we didn't emphasize it enough: we love tests!

 ## Writing Tests